vega/vega-lite/site/docs/encoding/axis.md

 - `value` - the data value
 - `index` - _fractional_ tick index (`0` for the first tick and `1` for the last tick)

+### Example: Conditional Axis Properties and Multi-Line Axis Label

-For example, we can adjust the grid dash in a line chart based on whether a particular grid line falls on a year boundary:
+In the following example, we adjust the `gridDash` and `tickDash` properties in a line chart based on whether a particular grid line falls on a year boundary.
+We also use the `labelExpr` property to show multi-line labels for year and month, showing the year number only for January of each year.

 <div class="vl-example" data-name="line_conditional_grid_dash"></div>